dahis39/SpringBootCrawlerDB/README.md

 I uploaded two versions:

-**CrawlerLocalFiles** stores local image files in a folder.
+**CrawlerLocalFiles**: stores local image files in a folder.

-**CrawlerWithDB** is the features rich one that has three output modes: stores with local files, stores with a PostgreSQL DB, or does both.
+**CrawlerWithDB**: is the features rich one that has three output modes: stores with local files, stores with a PostgreSQL DB, or does both.
 All set by one keyword in the application.properties.

 # Quick Installation